Borek78/how-to-create-pandita/_includes/audiobook/1-how-to-make-an-audiobook.md

 What happens if I die and YouTube decides to terminate my YouTube channel?
 Is there anyone else who is allowed to upload the book online?
 No. If I am the only person with permission, nobody else is allowed to upload the book online.
 As a result, the audiobook may not be accessible to the general public anymore.<br><br>

 <div class="underline">Community support</div>
 In order to publish an audiobook, I will have to find a narrator.
 This could be a volunteer or a professional actor.
 I may also need to do some fundraising.
-In other words, I will certainly need support of our local Buddhist community.<br><br>
+In other words, I will certainly need the support of our local Buddhist community.<br><br>

-However, the members of our local comunity may hesitate to support me.
+However, the members of our local community may hesitate to support me.
 They may have this question in their mind:

 <div class="citace" markdown="1">
 „This is a nice book.
 It would be good to make an audiobook of it.
-But Dalibor is the only person who has the permission to share the audiobook publicly.
+But Dalibor is the only person with permission to share the audiobook publicly.
 One day Dalibor is going to die and YouTube may terminate his YouTube channel.
 As a result, the book may not be accessible to the general public anymore.
 Isn't there a better way to organize this?“
 </div>

-The good news is that there is a better to organize publishing of Buddhist audiobooks.
+The good news is that there is a better to organize the publishing of Buddhist audiobooks.
 The CC licenses are a good tool that could be used for this purpose.